 I am a political nerd.
 Everything concerning American politics interests me.
 No wonder then that this show had me glued to the TV set.
-I’ve tried to be objective, but can only come to the conclusion that it is brilliant.
-Here’s why.
+The West Wing arrived at the end of a two-term Democratic presidency – and the end of network dominance in television.

-When Aaron Sorkin wrote the script for the film The American President (1995), he came up with the idea of creating a TV show depicting every aspect of a presidency.
-A few years later, when it was launched on NBC, the man who played the chief of staff in the movie, Martin Sheen, was hired as President Josiah “Jed” Bartlet.
-He was a genuine liberal who had served as governor of New Hampshire and also won the Nobel Prize in Economic Sciences.
+When writing the script for the film The American President (1995), Aaron Sorkin came up with the idea of creating a TV show that really covered every aspect of a presidency.
+A few years later when The West Wing launched on NBC, Martin Sheen, the actor who played the chief of staff in The American President, was hired as President Josiah “Jed” Bartlet.
+He was a true-blooded liberal who had served as governor of New Hampshire and also won the Nobel Prize in Economic Sciences.
 A bona fide intellectual, he still managed to win the presidency.
-He had a first-rate team in the White House led by his good friend, Chief of Staff Leo McGarry (John Spencer).
-He was aided by the eager Deputy Chief of Staff (Bradley Whitford), the cynical Communications Director (Richard Schiff), the womanizing Deputy Communications Director (Rob Lowe) and the clever Press Secretary (Allison Janney).
-They were the core of the show, expertly delivering their fast, bright and funny lines as they were “walking and talking” in the West Wing of the White House, in the manner invented by Sorkin and the director, Thomas Schlamme.
-It was awe-inspiring to witness how credible and involving the work of the President’s staff seemed to be, but some critics were not too happy about the show’s left-leaning politics.
-This was definitely a Democratic administration, functioning as a desirable alternative to the disastrous Bush presidency.
-Well, Sorkin had to pick a party or this wouldn’t have been believable.
-He closely followed current events and challenged his fictional administration; for instance, President Bartlet was close to being impeached for lying about his health, and viewers were inspired to ponder whether he had done the right thing or not.
-There would be other such occasions.
+He had a first-rate team in the White House led by his good friend, Chief of Staff Leo McGarry (John Spencer), and aided by an eager deputy chief of staff (Bradley Whitford), a cynical communications director (Richard Schiff), a womanizing deputy communications director (Rob Lowe) and a clever press secretary (Allison Janney).

-In the end, the ratings killed the show, but perhaps the time was right.
-Conservatives have political reasons to dislike The West Wing.
-But even they must admit that a side had to be taken and that a presidential administration could not have been portrayed in a better way.
+When the end came perhaps the time was right.
+Cable shows and and streaming services were on the rise.
+Conservatives had political reasons to dislike The West Wing.
+But even they had to admit that a presidential administration could not have been portrayed in a more effective way.

 The West Wing 1999-2006:U.S. Made for TV.
 155 episodes.
 Color.
 Created by Aaron Sorkin.
 Theme: W.G. ”Snuffy” Walden.
 Cast: Martin Sheen (Josiah Bartlet), Jimmy Smits (Matt Santos 04-06), Alan Alda (Arnold Vinick 04-06), John Spencer, Bradley Whitford, Richard Schiff, Alison Janney, Rob Lowe (99-03), Stockard Channing, Janel Moloney, Dulé Hill, Joshua Malina (02-06), Mary McCormack (04-06), Kristin Chenoweth (04-06).